< Browse to Previous Essay | Browse to Next Essay >

 A Sad Day

-Sadness mark the day the military removed Bainbridge Island’s Japanese American residents.
+Sadness marked the day the military removed Bainbridge Island’s Japanese American residents.
 Military trucks traveled from house to house gathering the 275 people and only the belongings they can carry.
 Families left pets behind.
 A Filipino American husband stayed behind as his Japanese American wife left, and the sheriff boarded up the community hall windows and posts guards to protect the stored belongings the evacuees left behind.

 At the Eagledale dock, the Bainbridge Review reported, the evacuees remained composed as they board the boat.
 Onlookers, including some of the soldiers carrying out the order, "wept unashamed" ("Evacuees Sing on Trip").